 Many prospective customers will look at the way you handle and respond to negative feedback when determining whether or not to do business with you.

-When you get a negative review, your response isn't just for the benefit of the reviewer, but for the benefit of the next 5000 people who read it.
+When you get a negative review, your response isn't just for the benefit of the reviewer, but for the benefit of the next 5000 people who come across it (even on Maps).